StanKarz/dotfiles/README.md

 It's not supposed to.
 Tab does filesystem/command completion; the grey text is autosuggestions.
 Use Right arrow for the suggestion, Tab for completion.
 See the Shell shortcuts table above.

-**Another useful reference guid for shell tricks & tips**: https://blog.hofstede.it/shell-tricks-that-actually-make-life-easier-and-save-your-sanity/
+**Another useful reference guide for shell tricks & tips**: https://blog.hofstede.it/shell-tricks-that-actually-make-life-easier-and-save-your-sanity/

 ## Updating